Link Search Menu Expand Document

 Admin Status Indicates whether the tunnel has been set to admin up or down.
 To change the admin status for the underlay tunnel, click the menu icon and select Admin Up or Admin Down.

-Status Status indications are described above in field descriptions for the Overlay subtab.
-Click the status indicator in this field to display detailed troubleshooting information for this tunnel.
-Aruba Technical Assistance Center (TAC) can request that you capture and send this diagnostic information.
+Status Click the status indicator in this field to display detailed troubleshooting information for this tunnel.
+HPE Networking Technical Assistance Center (TAC) can request that you capture and send this diagnostic information.
+Tunnel statuses are as follows:

-Local IP:Port Local IP address and port number.
+Local IP:Port IP address and port number of the local appliance.

 Max BW (Kbps) Maximum bandwidth for the tunnel in kilobits per second (Kbps).

-Mode Indicates whether the tunnel protocol is IPSec, IPSec UDP, UDP, or GRE.
+Mode Indicates whether the tunnel protocol is IPSec, IPSec UDP, IPSec OTO, UDP, or GRE.

 Advanced Options Click the info icon to open the Tunnel Advanced Options dialog box, which displays details about the tunnel’s settings.